Where can I read the full text of Policy/Program Memorandum No.131 (PPM 131)?

 When I look at the list of questions that the school board is supposed to ask when they do an investigation, I would be hard pressed to give a satisfactory answer because all of their questions presuppose that I am educating my child in a manner similar to what is done at school.
 I am an unschooler.
 What hope is there that they will understand my philosophy of education?

-The form (Appendix D) is meant to provide a guideline to the Board, so a family which describes themselves as using an 'unschooling' philosophy may choose to provide the board with their own written description of the learning that takes place in their home rather than fill out the form provided.
+If you do decide to provide the school board with information about your homeschooling plans, you don't have to use their form to do so.
+If they're using the sample investigation form in PPM131 Appendix D, it's only meant to provide a guideline to the Board, it's not a legal requirement that it be used as-is.
+If you're following an 'unschooling' philosophy, you may choose to provide the board with your own written description of the learning that takes place in your home rather than fill out the form provided.
 The PPM also reminds boards not to expect that the learning taking place in the home look like 'school at home'.
 As well, OFTP will continue to educate officials regarding 'unschooling.'

 When it says that "a member of a recognized support group for parents who provide home schooling" may be present, is OFTP willing to be there for me when I meet with the school board?